dmidlo/histdata.com-tools/docs/official-source-registry-and-fetch.md

 remain explicit.
 The separately retained `namq_10_gdp` JSON-stat table is a current revised cross-check for EA20, Germany, and France, not a substitute for those historical values or the independent national publication archives.

+The supplemental Eurostat monthly-unemployment entry is `empirically-verified` for the harmonised aggregate publication lineage.
+Four official Atom-search pages enumerate 383 results and select 296 source-dated monthly releases from January 2002 through September 2026 while preserving all 87 exclusions.
+All 296 landings and all 264 discovered English documents (234 PDF and 30 HTML) are retained; 32 source-complete landings expose no separate English document.
+Source-era tables retain supported euro-area, German, and French rates, historical membership composition, and repeated-month revision comparisons; the missing February 2003 publication remains explicit.
+The separately retained `une_rt_m` JSON-stat table is a current revised cross-check for EA21, Germany, and France, not a replacement for historical release values or independent national-producer publications.

 The Federal Reserve G.17 industrial-production entry is the first route raised to `empirically-verified`: its official release index and all 319 enumerated